genneko/website-source/content/playing-with-bsd/networking/freebsd-wireguard-quicklook.md

 On the router on site 2 (vpnr2), the Ping packets were encapsulated/encrypted on the external interface (vi2_vpnr2) but not so on the internal interface (vri2_vpnr2).

 ## Configure WireGuard Service with rc.d
-Now I confirmed that WireGuard can be used on FreeBSD systems.
+Now I know how to configure WireGuard on FreeBSD systems.
-But to use it in the real world, I thought I had to script the procedures for automatic startup/shutdown of the tunnel.
+But to use it in the real world, I had to script the procedures in some way for automatic startup/shutdown of the tunnel.

-Then I realized that there's already a script /usr/local/etc/rc.d/wireguard which came with the wireguard package.
+Then I realized that there's already an rc.d script /usr/local/etc/rc.d/wireguard which came with the wireguard package.

 The script uses wg-quick bash script to setup/shutdown tunnels.
 Its configuration is simple as follows.
 I only added Address parameter which specifies the IP address set on the WireGuard interface.